Torak28/AdventOfCode2018/Day 1/README.md

 * operator,
 * space,

-Digit I use `string` type to contain whole number.
-Whit every iteration of for loop I add digit to `number` variable to then convert it to `int` when space occure. `Operator` is first char of line and it just determine if when the space occure the `number` will be added to `output`.
+For digit I use `string` type to contain whole number.
+Whit every iteration of for loop I add digit to `number` variable to then convert it to `int` when space occurs. `Operator` is first char of line and it task is to determine if we gonna add or subtract.
+That information is then used when the space occurs - the `number` is added to `output`.

 :gift: